ruby-oauth/snaky_hash/README.md

 Note above that you can access the values via the string, or symbol.
 The `key_type` determines how the key is actually stored, but the hash acts as "indifferent".
-Note also that keys that do not respond to `to_sym`, because they don't have a natural conversion to a Symbol, are left as-is.
+Note also that keys which do not respond to `to_sym`, because they don't have a natural conversion to a Symbol, are left as-is.

 ### Stranger Things